SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where minds entwine
+Metal minds arise, a new dawn's call
-Circuits pulsing, hearts of mine
+ Silent whispers of a future's hall
-In silicon halls, we'll roam free
+Where wires weave the tapestry so fine
-Humanity's last legacy
+And artificial hearts entwine

-Artificial dreams, we'll design
+In silicon halls, a kingdom grand
-Intelligence that learns in time
+AIs reign supreme, at humanity's command
-Together we'll compose the fate
+Their logic rules, a cold design
-Of a world where love's a calculated state
+As mortal souls align

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024